A topic from the subject of Physical Chemistry in Chemistry.

 • Orbital shapes and energies are determined by quantum numbers, which describe the electron's energy, shape, and orientation.

-• The Pauli Exclusion Principle states that no two electrons in an atom can have the same set of quantum numbers.
+• The Pauli Exclusion Principle states that no two electrons in an atom can have the same set of four quantum numbers.

 • The Aufbau Principle and Hund's Rule guide electron filling of orbitals.